 - resell, or attempt to resell, the service to any third party

-- use the phone line to make telephone calls
+- use the phone line to make telephone calls; or

 - access or attempt to access the internet via connecting directly to the phone line – connection should only be made via the router provided

-We shall investigate any suspected breach of the agreement by you, and reserve the right to take such action as we, in our sole discretion deem appropriate, including suspension or withdrawal of the service with immediate effect and without notice to you.
+We shall investigate any suspected breach of this Condition 15 by you, and reserve the right to take such action as we, in our sole discretion deem appropriate, including suspension or withdrawal of the service with immediate effect and without notice to you.